serenahinton/Social-Media-and-Mental-Health-Analysis-Project/README.md

 # Social Media Analysis: Google Data Analytics Certification Capstone Project

 The Google Data Analytics Professional Certificate Capstone project is a case study.
 The program offered two tracks that offered either a case study provided by the program or the option to create our own.
-I chose to create my own since this was my first project and I wanted the practice.
+I created my own since this was my first project and I wanted the practice.
+This is a mock scenario and a made-up company.

 The project covers each step of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.